CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Basic-BGP-Configuration.md

 - Assign an ASN to identify this BGP node.
 In a two-tier leaf and spine configuration, you can use {{<link title="Border Gateway Protocol - BGP#auto-bgp" text="auto BGP">}}, where Cumulus Linux assigns an ASN automatically.
 - Assign a router ID, which is a 32-bit value and is typically the address of the loopback interface on the switch.
 - Specify where to distribute routing information by providing the IP address and ASN of the neighbor.
-  - For BGP numbered, this is the IP address of the the interface between the two peers; the interface must be a layer 3 access port.
+  - For BGP numbered, this is the IP address of the interface between the two peers; the interface must be a layer 3 access port.
   - The ASN can be a number, or `internal` for a neighbor in the same AS or `external` for a neighbor in a different AS.
 - Specify which prefixes to originate from this BGP node.